Coxeter groups, hyperbolic cubes, and acute triangulations: Hyperbolic duality

+The case when the transverse orientation of $P_3$ points outward of $C$ is very similar.
+In this case, $O_C$ must belong to the open sector $S'$ where the transverse orientations of $P_1$ and $P_2$ are both inward.
+We again obtain a contradiction by finding a negatively curved triangle with angles $\alpha_1,\alpha_2$ and $\alpha_3$. \end{proof}

+Let $R=ABC$ and $R'=A'B'C'$ be spherical triangles.
+We say $R$ is \emph{fatter} than $R'$ if the edge-lengths and the angles of $R$ are greater than the corresponding ones of $T'$; that is, when $A>A',BC>B'C'$ \emph{etc}.
+In this case, we also say $R'$ is \emph{slimmer} than $R$.
+This definition also depends on the labeling (or equivalently, a combinatorial isomorphism) of the triangles, as in the case of the hyperbolic duality.
+Often, we will not mention the labeling if the underlying labeling is clear from the context.
 The proof of the following is very similar to the forward direction of Lemma~\ref{lem:euc}. \begin{lemma} Let $p,q,r\ge2$.
 If a spherical triangle $R$ is hyperbolically dual to $R_{p,q,r}$ then $R$ is slimmer than the polar dual of $R_{p,q,r}$. \end{lemma}

 The converse is also true for $(2,2,p)$-triangles.

 \begin{lemma} Suppose $p\ge2$ and $R$ is a spherical triangle.
 Then $R$ is hyperbolically dual to $R_{2,2,p}$ if and only if $R$ is slimmer than the polar dual of $R_{2,2,p}$. \end{lemma}